Reported to: Chief Executive Officer and Board of Directors

 Transforming an aging hospital into a state-of-the-art facility was critical for the residents of rural Wyoming County.
-There was no shortage of challenges for everyone on the executive leadership team during the facility’s $20 million capital improvement project.
-My job as a consultant was to build a marketing and public relations department from the ground up.
+My job, as a consultant, was to build and direct a communications department from the ground up.

 I worked with the Communications Committee of the Board of Managers to outline the following challenges: